-The \\\\\\ Board of Education has adopted and is implementing policies in the following areas:
+The • Board of Education on has adopted and is implementing policies in

+the follo owing areas :

-Work In Projected Date Of
+Yes No Work In Progress Projected Date Of Compliance

-Progress Compliance

 1. Code of Alabama (1975), §16-6B-7

 Accountability Reports to the Public.
 A

 School Safety and Discipline Report.

 (a)(3) School Safety and Discipline Report

 was made available to the public for year

-2016-2017.
+2019-2020.

 (b) School Safety and Discipline Report

 School Incident Report [SIR] data for

-school year 2017-2018 was released to the

-State Superintendent of Education by
+school year 2020-2021 was released to th State Superintendent of Education by

-June 12, 2019.
+June 12, 2021.

 2. Code of Alabama (1975), §16-28A-1

 2. Corporal Punishment

 A. The school board has adopted and

 implements written policies and/or

 guidelines on corporal punishment.

 B. The school board has adopted and

 implements written policy on student

 discipline and behavior.

 C. The policy on student discipline and

-behavior is disseminated to all teachers,
+behavior is disseminated to all teachers

-staff, parents/guardians, and students as
+staff, parents/guardians, and students a follows:

-follows:

 Annually to all.
 As new students enroll during the

 school year.

-3. Code of Alabama (1975), §16-1-24.3
+3. Code of Alabama (1975), §16-1-24.3 Gun-

-GunFree Schools
+Free Schools

 The school board has adopted and

 implements a policy to provide a gun-free

 environment.

 4. Alabama Administrative Code, Chapter

 290-3-1.02(1) Regulations Governing

 Public Schools

-(1) Safe School Equipment and Facilities

-Laboratories, and Policies.
+(1) Safe School Equipment and Facilities, Laboratories, and Policies.

-Yes No Work In Progress Projected Date Of Compliance - -
+Yes No Work In Progress Projected Date Of Compliance